-Domain: Instruction and Student Achievement lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not ot Partially Fully Data Sources/Supporting Evidence yet В Α runy 20.
+Domain: Instruction and Stude ent Ach ieveme nt Implementation Status tus Indicator Examples or Evidence of Practice Not yet Part B ially A Fully Data Sources/Supporting Evidence 20.
 An MTSS and problem-solving process is consistently used by school personnel to ensure progress in the general education curriculum, across all grades and settings, for all students with and without disabilities.
 School personnel use a problem-solving process to identify appropriate instructional and behavioral interventions.
 There is a schoolwide plan to provide school personnel with ongoing PD and TA on the implementation of an MTSS framework.
 Members of the school MTSS team are assigned to provide support to specific grade-level or subjectarea teams.
 PD and TA activities for implementing MTSS are documented, including evaluation criteria to measure desired outcomes.
 PD and TA activities are provided with the goal of matching tiered supports with the instructional support needs of individual SWDs in general education classrooms and natural contexts.
 Families are provided information and opportunities to understand the MTSS process as it relates to tiered interventions for their child.
 Administrators allocate resources to support schoolwide MTSS, functional behavior assessments (FBA) and PBS plans.
 An FBA process is used to identify triggers and replacement behaviors for any student who needs additional behavioral support.
 School rules are translated into specific applications for classrooms, hallways and other school areas as part of a schoolwide PBS plan.
-Rtl Notes BASIS Behavior Tech in sheets, minutes of MTSS meetings, schoolwide PBS plan Note: Note: For more information and resources on the MTSS and problem-solving process, please refer to the Appendices: Glossary and Resources/Publications sections.
-Comm Comments:
+Our school has weekly Rtl meetings to determine, provide and progress monitor MTSS to ensure progress in the general education curriculum, across all grades and settings, for all students with and without disabilities.
+Suggested Measures: PD/TA schedule and sign-in sheets, minutes of MTSS meetings, schoolwide PBS plans, FBA documents.
+Note: For more information and resources on the MTSS and problem-solving process, please refer to the Appendices: Glossary and Resources/Publications sections.
+Note: is and problem-solving process, please refer to the App endices: Giossary a na Resour ces/Public auons secuons.